Movatterモバイル変換

 McManus at the 2012 AACTA Awards with his wifeTasma Walton

-He is a supporter of theFremantle Football Club in theAustralian Football League, for which his first cousinShaun McManus played 228 games.[31]
-For three seasons, starting from 2003, McManus was thenumber-one ticket holder of the club (a prestigious but largely symbolic position often given to prominent Australians).[32]
-McManus is also a lifelong fan of professional wrestling; he interviewed wrestlersRic Flair andJohn Cena on his talk show, and has managed wrestlers as part of the formerWorld Wrestling All-Stars promotion.[33]
+McManus is a supporter of theFremantle Football Club in theAustralian Football League, for which his first cousinShaun McManus played 228 games.[36]
+From 2003 to 2005, McManus held the ceremonial position of the club'snumber-one ticket holder.[37]
+McManus is also a lifelong fan of professional wrestling; he interviewed wrestlersRic Flair andJohn Cena on his talk show and has managed wrestlers as part of the formerWorld Wrestling All-Stars promotion.[38]

 References